 Finally, after berating Clark as feckless, incompetent, and weak-willed, Trudeau determines that he must remain as Liberal leader after all and triumphantly leaves Clark’s office with a renewed commitment to topple his single-party minority government on Bob Rae’s motion of non-confidence.
 This is another good example where Healey uses fictional conversations to explain the rationale behind real historical events.

 Clark’s personal foibles came to the fore in the segments with his wife, Maureen McTeer and External Affairs Minister Flora MacDonald.
-Talwar portrayed Clark as earnest and sincere, but also as hopelessly naïve, too trusting that his opponents – especially Pierre Trudeau – would act in good faith – and, ultimately, as ill-suited to the premiership.
+Talwar portrayed Clark as earnest and sincere, but also as hopelessly naïve and too trusting that his opponents, especially Pierre Trudeau, would act in good faith; ultimately, he makes Clark seem ill-suited to the premiership.
 With MacDonald, he insisted that the Commons would sustain Crosbie’s budget and cited his interpretation of historical precedent that single-party minority governments in Canada last about 18 months.
 The opposition wouldn’t even want to precipitate an election, Clark insisted!
 After all, the Liberals are leaderless.
 Once again, Healey has accurately captured the essence of Clark’s statements.
 As you can see here on the CBC’s Archives, at 6:20, Clark truly did make a similar statement the day after the general election in May 1979:

 Anna Medina: “Finally, he [Clark] was very definite as to how he’ll govern with his minority status.”